AnyChart/docs.anychart.com/Basic_Charts/Quadrant_Chart.md

 ### Quarters

-Each Quadrant chart has four quarters (or quadrants), which can be configured separately.
+Each Quadrant chart has four quarters (quadrants), which can be configured separately.
 Use these methods to access and configure them:

 * {api:anychart.core.utils.QuarterSettings#leftBottom}leftBottom(){api}
 * {api:anychart.core.utils.QuarterSettings#leftTop}leftTop(){api}